jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 again, [http://localhost:5000/api/set-token-cookie].

-Go to [http://localhost:5000/api/require-auth] and see if the response has the demo user information returned as JSON.
+Go to [http://localhost:5000/api/require-auth] and see if the response has the demo user's information returned as JSON.
 Then, remove the `token` cookie manually in your browser's dev tools and refresh.
 The JSON response should now be an `"Unauthorized"` error.

-If this isn't the behavior, then check your backend server logs in your terminal where you ran `npm start` and the syntax of your `requireAuth` middleware and the test route.
+If this isn't the behavior, then check your backend server logs in your terminal where you ran `npm start` as well as the syntax of your `requireAuth` middleware and test route.

 To set the `token` cookie back, just go to the `GET /api/set-token-cookie` route again, [http://localhost:5000/api/set-token-cookie].

-**Once you are satisfied with the test results, you can remove all the code for the testing routes for the user auth middlewares.**
+**Once you are satisfied with the test results, you can remove all code for the testing the user auth middlewares routes.**

 ## Phase 4: User Auth Routes